Gold: $2659.86 Silver: $31.19 Platinum: $966.24 90% Junk $1 FV: $22.30 Gold/Silver Ratio: 85.28

 What is 'Spot Gold Price'

-Gold and other precious metals are commodities that are traded in global financial markets.
-Trading is done based on commodities contracts for the future delivery of the precious metals.
-The spot price of gold is the price that it is currently trading at based on the future delivery of the contract.
-By being traded as futures on the COMEX, Shanghai or LBMA market, most gold is sold long before it is even mined or refined into bullion products.
+Gold prices are driven by the trading of contracts in global financial markets.
+The spot price of gold is the current value per ounce based on the delivery of the contract at a future date.
+By being traded as futures on the COMEX, Shanghai, or LBMA market, most gold is sold long before it is produced into bullion products.

-Precious metals bullion dealers buy, sell and price their products based on the spot ask and buy prices.
+Precious metals bullion dealers buy, sell, and price their products based on the spot ask and buy prices.
 The spot price of gold refers to the price of one troy ounce of gold.
-The gold must be of specific fineness and meet other institutional requirements in order to be traded.
+In order to be traded, gold must be of specific fineness and meet other institutional requirements.

-The spot ask price is what people, commodity traders and bullion dealers is the gold spot price that they will be selling at per ounce.
-The buy spot price is the price at which the same groups will be buying gold.
+The spot ask price is what people, commodity traders, and bullion dealers is the gold spot price that they will be selling per ounce.
+The buy spot price is the price at which the same groups buy gold.

 Gold Bullion Lowest Price Search